intuit/wasabi/README.md

 **Wasabi has incorrect times!
 My IDE-run integration tests fail!
 Help!**
 It is a known problem with docker-machine that its time server stops while the host machine sleeps.
-If your system behaves weird check if `docker-machine ssh wasabi date` gives you the expected UTC time.
+If your system behaves weird, check if `docker-machine ssh wasabi date` gives you the expected UTC time.
 If not, run `for /f %I in ('ruby -e "puts Time.now.utc.strftime(%Q{%Y%m%d%H%M.%S})"') do @docker-machine ssh wasabi "sudo date --set %I"`.
 Wasabi does this time correction whenever you start the integration tests via